yegor256/blog/_drafts/static.md

 The main issue with this design, even though it is way better than the previous one, is that it doesn't prevent code duplication between test "classes".
 If I need a similar test fixture of type `Folder` in another test case, I will have to move this static method there.
-Or, what is even worse, I will have to create a utility class.
+Or even worse, I will have to create a utility class.
 Yes, there is [nothing worse]({% pst 2015/feb/2015-02-20-utility-classes-vs-functional-programming %}) in object-oriented programming than utility classes.

 A much better design would be to use
 ["fake" objects]({% pst 2014/sep/2014-09-23-built-in-fake-objects %})
-instead of private static.
+instead of private static utilities.
 Here is how.
-First, we create a fake class and place is into `src/main/java`.
+First, we create a fake class and place it into `src/main/java`.
 This class can be used in tests and also in production code, if necessary (`Fk` for "fake"):

 {% highlight java %}